 Place the pecans and sugar in a food processor and pulse together for 30 seconds.

-In the bowl of an electric mixer, cream together the butter, vanilla, and the pecan sugar mixture, then stir in the flour and salt until just mixed.
+In the bowl of an electric mixer, cream (mix) together the butter, vanilla, and pecan sugar mixture, then stir in the flour and salt until just mixed.

 Chill the dough for 30 minutes.

-Use your fingers to press the chilled dough into a 9-inch square baking dish.
+Use your fingers to press the chilled dough into a 9"x9" baking dish.

 Prick the dough with a fork and bake for 10 to 12 minutes, until slightly puffed and tender.
 Place in the fridge while you prepare the remaining layers.

 Stir together the sugar and egg yolks in a mixing bowl.

-In a small mixing bowl, use an electric mixer (or hand-held), and beat the cream cheese and 1/2 cup of confectioners' sugar until smooth.
+In a small mixing bowl, use an electric mixer (or hand-held), and beat the cream cheese with the ½ cup of confectioners' sugar until smooth.
+Set aside.